MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/working-with/webviews.md

 >>> app.Query(c=>c.WebView())
 ```

-If there is only one web view on the screen, then `WebView` will default to that one web view.
-If there are multiple web views on the screen, the [`WebView(Int32)`](https://docs.microsoft.com/dotnet/api/Xamarin.UITest.Queries.AppQuery.WebView#Xamarin_UITest_Queries_AppQuery_WebView_System_Int32_) can be used to isolate one by passing a zero-based index.
+If there's only one webview on the screen, then `WebView` will default to that one webview.
+If there are multiple webviews on the screen, the [`WebView(Int32)`](https://docs.microsoft.com/dotnet/api/Xamarin.UITest.Queries.AppQuery.WebView#Xamarin_UITest_Queries_AppQuery_WebView_System_Int32_) can be used to isolate one by passing a zero-based index.

 ## Locating the `WKWebView` control